Iran and the Yinon Doctrine: Why Fragmentation, Not Conquest, Is the Real Endgame

 Seen through this lens, Iran is not merely another adversary.
 It is the final and most consequential test case.

-What Is the Yinon Logic?
+What Is the Yinon Doctrine?

 The term originates from a 1982 essay by Israeli analyst Oded Yinon, who argued that Israel’s long-term security would be best ensured not by territorial expansion, but by the internal disintegration of surrounding states.

-The logic is simple and strategic:
+The doctrine is simple and strategic:

 • Strong, unified states can challenge regional dominance